 Ferdinand Dudenhoeffer, director of the Center for Automotive Research at the University of Duisberg- Essen, said that if this project succeeds, BMW will get an edge in terms of innovation and Audi will find itself in a “difficult situation.”

 BMW's two electric cars use a carbon-fiber frame and an aluminum underbody to reduce their weight and to cut battery costs.
-For this project, BMW has invested in a new carbon-fiber factory in the U.S. and a 400 million-euro expansion of its plant in Leipzig, Germany.
+For this project, BMW has invested in a new carbon-fiber factory in the U.S. and a EUR400 million expansion of its plant in Leipzig, Germany.
 The i3 will start selling in 2013, while the i8 will follow in 2014.